-The Company records its financial assets and liabilities at fair value.
-The carrying amounts of certain financial instruments of the Company, including cash and cash equivalents, prepaid expenses and other current assets, accounts payable and accrued liabilities, approximate fair value due to their relatively short maturities.
+The Company records certain of its financial assets and liabilities at fair value.
 The accounting guidance for fair value provides a framework for measuring fair value and clarifies the definition of fair value.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability (an exit price) in an orderly transaction between market participants at the reporting date.
 The accounting guidance establishes a three-tiered hierarchy, which prioritizes the inputs used in the valuation methodologies in measuring fair value as follows: